dboland/minc/BUILD.md

 the Registry.
 The *-h* switch tells MinC to change to your *home* directory.

-A final note: the root folder you created seems to be disappeared.
+A final note: the root folder you created seems to have disappeared.
 This is because when MinC mounts its root directory, it hides the directory from view in Windows Explorer.
 This is super important for preventing recursive directory listings.
-It is also a standard practice in Windows for mounted drives.
+It is also standard practice in Windows for mounted drives.

-If you want to access the MinC root folder in Windows Explorer, just type its location in the address bar, like "C:\minc-release" and you're back.
+If you want to access the MinC root folder in Windows Explorer, just type its location in the address bar, like *C:\minc-release* and you're back.

 ## Step 4: building the GCC compiler